 Oligospermia is the term defined by a low concentration of sperm cells in the ejaculated sperm of a man of reproductive age.
-The World Health Organisation (WHO) has established that a concentration of less than 15 million sperm cells per milliliter of sperm should be considered oligospermia.
+The World Health Organisation (WHO) has established that a concentration of less than 15 million sperm cells per millilitre of sperm should be considered oligospermia.

-To diagnose it we must perform a spermiogram, which consists of a sperm analysis through a microscope to study both the amount and quality of the sperm cells (for example, if they have motility issues or a defective morphology).
+To diagnose it we must perform a spermiogram, which consists of a sperm analysis using a microscope to study both the amount and quality of the sperm cells (for example, if they have motility issues or a defective morphology).

 Types of oligospermia

 - Moderate Oligospermia: 5-1 millions/ml

 - Severe Oligospermia: <1million/ml

 Asthenospermia or asthenozoospermia happens when the sperm cells’ motility is abnormal.
 To diagnose it we perform a spermiogram in which the motility of the sperm cells is evaluated based on their progressivity, straight movement ability and speed.